-The Transfer-to-Excellence (TTE) Summer Research Program is a competitive merit-based summer internship for California community college students.
-This is a residential program consisting of nine-weeks of hands-on research experiences in the laboratories of UC Berkeley professors.
-TTE participants also have access to enrichment activities to enhance their overall preparation and confidence to pursue studies in science and engineering and, eventually, a career that applies their technical education.
+The Transfer-to-Excellence (TTE) Summer Research Program is a competitive summer internship for California community college students.
+This is a residential program consisting of nine-weeks of hands-on research experience in the laboratories of UC Berkeley science and engineering professors.
+TTE interns also participate in enrichment activities to enhance their preparation and confidence to transfer to a four-year university and pursue a career that applies their technical education.
 This program is jointly funded by an NSF REU Site grant, the Hopper Dean Foundation, and the College of Engineering.

 Exciting research areas

 The TTE Summer Research Program provides research experience for undergraduates in different disciplines within the College of Engineering.
-For more details on possible projects, view the tentative 2022 faculty hosts and past intern projects.
+For more details on possible projects, view the potential faculty hosts and past intern projects.

-- Hands-on research guided by faculty sponsors and graduate student mentors
+- 9-weeks of hands-on research guided by faculty sponsors and graduate student mentors

 - Advising and support for transfer to a 4-year institution